Moving From New York to California

 After the earthquake, what should you do?

 You should remain vigilant and calm.
 Once the earthquake has stopped and the earth settles, there are often a series of aftershocks.
 There might even be a second earthquake, bigger than the first one; the first one would be a foreshock.
 So always be prepared!
-Check that no one has injuries and if possible turn off the gas and electric.
-If you’re in a building that has been severely damaged, its important to try and get out.
+Residents of Los Angeles and San Diego are already familiar with this threat.
+Check that no one has injuries and if possible, turn off the gas and electric.
+If you are in a building that has been severely damaged, it is important to try and get out.